activatedgeek/blog/site/content/stack.md

 ## Footnotes

-[^1]: Still finalizing on a minimimal color palette that I can stick to and get rid of external theme dependencies.
+[^1]: Still finalizing on a minimal color palette before I can get rid of external theme dependencies.
 [^2]: Albeit experimental and not satisfactory for now.